How to identify your memory kit:

-To find this information, there is currently only one solution, dismantle the heat sinks.
-The Taiphoon Burner software does not currently support DDR5 kits.
-Moreover, there is no indication that this will be the case in the coming weeks.
+To find this information, there is currently only one solution, which is to remove the heat sinks.
+Taiphoon Burner software does not currently support DDR5 kits.
+Moreover, there is no indication that this will be the case any time soon.

 CPU-Z still present :

-Fortunately, our trusty CPU-Z software is always on hand to verify this information, including the type of chips in our kit.
+Fortunately, our trusted CPU-Z software is always on hand to verify this information, including the type of chipset we have in our kit.
 Currently, there are three types of chips: Samsung, Hynix and Micron.

 The PCB of our memory kit: